RaghavJindal1/as/README.md

-# 🌟 Project Name
+# 🌟 Demo Project

 ## 📌 Description
-A brief overview of the project and what it does.
+just basically trying to create a Readme.md file

 ## 🎨 Demo Preview (HTML & CSS)
 Here is a simple **HTML & CSS** snippet from the project: